To the NBC4 helicopter reporter who referred to the men ransacking the adidas store as “cockroaches:”

 You referred to men as cockroaches.

-Frozen, my 15-year old daughter and I waited for you to retract your words or apologize, but you continued to talk as if you had not referred to men –albeit thieves – as cockroaches.
+Frozen, my teenage daughter and I waited for you to retract your words or apologize, but you continued to talk as if you had not referred to men –albeit thieves – as cockroaches.

 I am heartbroken that we have reached a point in history where anyone – let alone someone in the media – can refer to men as “cockroaches” and have impunity to be racist.
-I am losing hope when I serve as witness to racism that’s inherent in mainstream reporting.
+I am losing hope when I serve as witness to racism in mainstream reporting that goes unchecked.

-As a reporter, you could have sought someone from the community to explain why “looting” happened in and around the Adidas store.
-Or you could have invited a police representative to answer why policemen obstructed the march instead of joining the protesters.
+As a reporter, you could have sought someone from the community to explain why the “looting” happened.
+You could have invited a police representative to answer why policemen obstructed the march instead of joining the protesters.